AlexMcKeown/Basic-Banking-System/README.md

 # Basic-Banking-System
-A implemented using inheritance in Java
+Banking system implemented using inheritance in Java